souzamonteiro/linuxonandroid/README.md

 cd ~
 mkdir bin
 ```
-Create an script to run Firefox usin VirGL:
+Create an script to run Firefox using VirGL:
 ```
 vim ~/bin/firefox-virgl.sh
 ```